EDVANCE | Research

 The 2018 EDview position paper emphasised that, at its very core, PBL is based on the principles of constructive, collaborative, contextual and self-directed learning (CCCS).
 Over the past two years, the COVID-19 pandemic accelerated the adoption of diverse educational delivery approaches within UM, e.g., online, hybrid, and blended education.

 The increasing blended educational opportunities introduced important elements that became crucial to consider, such as educational activities, student engagement and well-being, the teaching staff support structure, and the appropriate use of technology.

-What is EDvance?
+What is EDVANCE?

-The team collected good practices from the UM community as well as through national and international universities.
-And, by backing up these findings with evidence-based literature, this project will recalibrate EDview’s position paper from 2018 to today’s challenges and tomorrow’s changes.
+The team collected good practices from the UM community as well as from national and international universities.
+Backed up with evidence-based literature, this project aimed to recalibrate EDview’s position paper from 2018 to today’s challenges and tomorrow’s changes.

 Part 1 – Rapid Review

 The research team conducted a rapid review with an in-depth systematic approach of scientific literature to compile evidence-based best practices of blended or technology-assisted PBL.
 Part 1 provides a theoretical framework based on the CCCS principles to inform the interpretation of good practices, simultaneously collected in Part 2.

 Part 2 – Participatory Action Research

 Using qualitative methods such as semi-structured interviews and focus groups, the team collected good practices from a selective yet diverse and representative sample.
 Directors, educators and students from within the UM, as well as our international network, shared valuable input.
 Data collection was intentionally selective, following a snowball-sampling principle, to provide a focused and informed strategy for education.

 - Semi-structured interviews with vice-deans of education, educational experts and innovators